sindhumadhadi09/Data-512-Final-Project/README.md

 ### Regression Results

-Based on p-values, if p-value is less than alpha (0.05), then the variable is statistically significant.
+Based on p-values, if the p-value is less than alpha (0.05), then the variable is statistically significant.
-So,from the model all the variables which are statistically significant.
+So, from the model, all the variables are statistically significant.
 Changes in these variables result in the change of Cases Count.

-Based on the coefficients sign, we get whether it has a positive or negative correlation between the variables and the Cases Count.
+Based on the sign of the coefficient, we get whether it has a positive or negative correlation between the variables and the Cases Count.

 # Conclusions

-From the graphs and regression it is evident that with increase in no of people taking vaccine there is a decrease in the cases count in DuPage County
+From the graphs and regression, it is evident that with an increase in no of people taking vaccines there is a decrease in the case count in DuPage County.

-Also, from the regression we found that the data is statistically significant.
+Also, from the regression, we found that the data is statistically significant.

 # Limitations
-1.Few missing data points in the data are the current data set is from 12/13/2020 to 11/09/2021, our A4 common analysis is from February 1, 2020, through October 15, 2021.
+1. Few missing data points in the data are the current data set is from 12/13/2020 to 11/09/2021, our A4 common analysis is from February 1, 2020, through October 15, 2021.
 2. So there is a gap in the period, I couldn’t find a dataset exactly matching this period.